List of Terms

 Elementary Program

 Time is set aside most days for students in each classroom to meet about classroom and school-wide issues.
 The students set the agenda and facilitate meetings.
 Class members take turns in the leadership positions.
 Teachers participate in class meetings as a member of the class but also provide support as needed to help structure meetings, model group process strategies and provide counsel.
-Each classroom also elects a Classroom Representative to attend All School Meetings.
+Each classroom also elects a Classroom Representative to attend All-School Meetings.
 The Representative carries concerns, discussions, and decisions between class meetings and all school meetings.

-Coaching and Performance-Based Assessement
+Coaching & Performance-Based Assessement

 Teachers use a variety of coaching techniques and informal “performance-based” assessment tools as they work with students every day.
 Ongoing assessment is key to constructing our curriculum and developing teaching techniques that meet the individual needs of our students.
 Classroom teachers carefully observe a student’s approach to a problem and ask probing questions to assess understanding and provide the next challenge.
 Teachers use these “real time” assessments to help the student stretch and at the same time, to set appropriate goals.
 Teachers coach children to use specific strategies, organizational tools, and resources that are best suited to achieve their goals.